-We’re nearing the end of 2020, and, say what you want about this wholly challenging, demanding, and difficult year — it was a year that brought forth many changes that will shape future trends in the marketplace for numerous industries.
+We've left 2022, and, say what you want about this wholly challenging, demanding, and difficult year — it was a year that brought forth many changes that will shape future trends in the marketplace for numerous industries.
 This is especially true in the furniture industry, where trends come and go in both style and substance as well as in the way furniture is marketed to consumers.

 At the same time, universal processes, such as remaining CX-focused and providing solutions for customer pain points throughout the customer journey, must always remain at the forefront of a brand’s marketing strategy.